MCFpy/mcf/docs/source/getting_started.rst

     ate_se_array = results_dict.get('ate_se')
     print("\nStandard Error of ATE:\n", ate_se_array)

-The estimated :math:`\textrm{IATE's}`, together with the locally centered and uncentered potential outcomes, are stored as columns of a Pandas DataFrame that you have access to from the extracted ``results_dict`` dictionary.
-If you do not know the variable names of your specific estimation in advance, have a look at the keys of this dictionary:
+The estimated :math:`\textrm{IATE's}`, along with the locally centered and uncentered potential outcomes, are saved as columns in a Pandas DataFrame, which can be accessed from the ``results_dict`` dictionary.
+If you do not know the variable names of your estimation in advance, have a look at the keys of this dictionary:

 .. code-block:: python